adamhurm/yj_nearbyglasses_ios/README.md

 <br/>
 ## Why?
 - Because I consider smart glasses an intolerable intrusion, consent neglecting, horrible piece of tech that is already used for making various and tons of equally truely disgusting 'content'.
 [1](https://www.404media.co/border-patrol-agent-recorded-raid-with-metas-ray-ban-smart-glasses/), [2](https://www.404media.co/metas-ray-ban-glasses-users-film-and-harass-massage-parlor-workers/)
 - Some smart glasses feature small LED signifing a recording is going on.
-But this is easily disabled, whilst Meta claims to prevent that.
+But this is easily disabled, whilst manufacturers claim to prevent that and take no responsibility at all (tech tends to do that for decades now).
 [3](https://www.404media.co/how-to-disable-meta-rayban-led-light/)
 - Smart glasses have been used for instant facial recognition before [4](https://www.404media.co/someone-put-facial-recognition-tech-onto-metas-smart-glasses-to-instantly-dox-strangers/) and repordedly will be out of the box [5](https://www.nytimes.com/2026/02/13/technology/meta-facial-recognition-smart-glasses.html).
+This puts a lot of people in danger.

 ## How?
-- It's a simple heurisitc approach.
+- It's a simple rather heurisitc approach.
 Because BTLE uses randomised MAC and the OSSID are not stable, nor the UUID of the service annoucement, you can't just scan for the bluetooth beacons.
-And, to make thinks even more dire, Meta uses proprietary Bluetooth services and UUIDs are not stable, ~~we can only rely on the communicated device names for now~~.
+And, to make thinks even more dire, some like Meta, for instance, use proprietary Bluetooth services and UUIDs are not persistent, ~~we can only rely on the communicated device names for now~~.
 - The currently **most viable approach** comes from the [Bluetooth SIG assigned numbers repo](www.bluetooth.com/specifications/assigned-numbers/).
-Therefore, the manufacturer company's name shows up in the packet advertising header (ADV) of BTLE beacons.
+Following this, the manufacturer company's name shows up as number codes in the packet advertising header (ADV) of BTLE beacons.
  - this is what BTLE advertising frames look like:
 ```
 Frame 1: Advertising (ADV_IND)